 (c) Receive article.
 (Generated by Web shop.)

-Fig. 8: Required steps in a Taler checkout process.
+Figure 8: Required steps in a Taler checkout process.

-requesting payment.
-If the wallet is not detected after a few milliseconds, the page transitions to the card payment process.
-If the wallet is present, the page requests payment from the wallet.
+payment from the wallet.
 The wallet then determines that the customer already confirmed the payment and immediately transfers the coins to the JavaScript logic of the fulfillment page.
 The fulfillment page then transfers the coins to the merchant, usually using an asynchronous HTTP POST request.
 The request is controlled by the merchant's JavaScript and not by the wallet.
-This ensures that the merchant is in full control of the communication between the merchant's server and the clientside scripts interacting with the merchant's server.
+This ensures that the merchant is in full control of the communication between the merchant's server and the client-side scripts interacting with the merchant's server.
 The interactions with the wallet are thus purely local interactions within the browser.
-Upon receipt of the payment information, the merchant confirms the payment with the exchange, marks the payment as received, and notifies the JavaScript on the client side of the result.
+Upon receipt of the payment information, the merchant confirms the payment with the exchange, marks the payment as received, and notifies the JavaScript on the server side of the result.